 However, it is important that your son or daughter understands and accepts responsibility for keeping themselves and other young people safe when online.
+At the start of each school year, your child will be asked to sign an Acceptable Use Policy which outlines our expectations on their use of IT at the school.
 Use of any school ICT equipment or access to the network implies consent to the terms of an acceptable use agreement which is available on the school website.